 Seed Funding: During the pre-seed fund, we normally don’t give out any equity.
 The first time you focus on equity funding is during the seed funding stage.
 By this stage, you’ll already have a credible business plan, a minimum viable product and some early customer feedback to support your idea.
 At this stage, angel investors are more forgiving about the detail in your approach and the early stages of product development.
 A seed stage represents a high risk for an investor and naturally, they will get a higher % of the ownership of your company as compared to investing in the later stages of your startup.

-While you’re asking for seed funding, make sure that your business plan is built for scale and covers situations of future fundraises.
+While you’re asking for seed funding, make sure that your business plan is built for scale and covers situations of future fundraisers.
 They will ask you questions about dilution and reduction in share value in further rounds as you raise further investment.

 Series A, Series B and Series C Funding

-After the seed funding round, your next equity fundraise is Series A funding.
+After the seed funding round, your next equity fundraiser is Series A funding.
 The seed fund is generally used for product development.
 In Series A funding, investors will expect a level of success from a startup.
 At this stage, they will also expect your startup to have some initial customers.
 In an ideal world, they’d like to see some impressive customer names to add credibility to your product.

 Series A funding is to expand the business and increase the product adoption.
 Before this stage, you should have completed the product prototype and even the first delivery.
-Series A funds raise from $2M to $15M according to investopedia.
+Series A funds raise from $2M to $15M according to Investopedia.
 The minimum expectation however is that your idea has progressed from an idea stage to actual product with a few adopters.

 Series B Funding